-University of North Dakota Online Nurse Practitioner Programs – FNP, PMHNP
+University of North Dakota Online Nurse Practitioner Programs

 What to Expect from the University of North Dakota Online Nurse Practitioner Programs

 Online Experience: UND delivers online courses through Blackboard.
-Coursework is asynchronous and 100% online.
-Modes of learning may include audio and video material, hands-on assignments, readings and assessments.
+Coursework is asynchronous and 100 percent online.
+Some clinical and research courses include occasional live sessions for discussions and presentations.
+Modes of learning may include audio and video material, hands-on assignments, readings, and assessments.
+Student services include online library access, admissions counseling, career counseling, online tutoring services, writing help, and technical support.

 Paying for the University of North Dakota Online Nurse Practitioner Programs

 The University of North Dakota offers federal Stafford Loans and Graduate PLUS Loans according to the FAFSA.
 Nursing students may wish to check with their employers to see if they qualify for a tuition reimbursement program.
-University of North Dakota students may also seek outside opportunities for funding such as community scholarships and grants.
+University of North Dakota students may also seek outside opportunities for funding, such as community scholarships and grants.

 The 100% online MSN program with FNP and PMHNP specializations include local practicums and do not require any campus visits.